dotnet/csharplang/proposals/improved-interpolated-strings.md

 This can and will be impacted by abstract statics in interfaces for generic contexts.
 We will need to make sure the interactions are considered and tested.

+**Open Question**:

+If we use a constructor instead of `Create`, we'd improve runtime codegen, at the expense of narrowing the pattern a bit.

 #### `Append...` method overload resolution

 Given an _applicable\_interpolated\_string\_builder\_type_ `T` and an _interpolated\_string\_expression_ `i`, overload resolution for a set of valid `Append...` methods on `T` is